GAIA certified for single handed rod : Raising money for the Wild Trout Trust

 If you want to do something effectively, be trained by professionals.
 Happily it turned out that many of my existing skills were transferable.

-I chose to join GAIA (The Game Angling Instructors Association) and through their thorough portfolio and mentor system, learnt the skills I lacked.
+I chose to join GAIA (The Game Angling Instructors Association) and through their thorough portfolio and mentorship from record casting champion John Reynolds, learnt the skills I lacked.

 I hold their Single Handed Professional Instructors Certificate (GAIC) and insurance.